Design, make, alter, repair, or fit garments.

 - Trim excess material, using scissors.

-People who work in this occupation generally have the interest code: CSI.
+People who work in this occupation generally have the interest code: RAE.

-This means people who work in this occupation generally have Conventional interests, but also prefer Social and Investigative environments.
+This means people who work in this occupation generally have Realistic interests, but also prefer Artistic and Enterprising environments.

 People who work in this occupation generally prize Achievement, but also value Relationships and Independence in their jobs.